-However, if your child has an Education, Health and Care Plan or Statement of Special Educational Needs, you do not need to complete an application form as a school place will be identified through a separate process.
+However, if your child has an Education, Health and Care Plan you do not need to complete an application form as a school place will be identified through a separate process.
 Where Wadebridge School is named in this process for a particular child then they will be admitted regardless of the number on roll in the year group.